HKUST-CSIT5970-25S/assignment-1-Lhshigure/README.md

 1. (1 mark) Report the name of measurement tool used in your measurements (you are free to choose *any* open source measurement software as long as it can measure CPU and memory performance).
 Please describe your configuration of the measurement tool, and explain why you set such a value for each parameter.
 Explain what the values obtained from measurement results represent (e.g., the value of your measurement result can be the execution time for a scientific computing task, a score given by the measurement tools or something else).

     > Phoronix Test Suite,
+    1. Test parameters are set to the default values provided by Phoronix Test Suite
+    2. The CPU test uses the 7-zip compression algorithm to measure CPU performance, and the memory test uses the RAMSpeed benchmark to measure memory performance (Type: Copy - Benchmark: Integer).
+    3. The results of the tests are usually presented in the form of scores, with higher scores meaning better CPU performance.
+The results obtained from memory tests are usually presented in terms of read and write speeds (in MB/s, higher scores mean better read and write speeds).

+Translated with DeepL.com (free version)

 2. (1 mark) Run your measurement tool on general purpose `t2.micro`, `t2.medium`, and `c5d.large` Linux instances, respectively, and find the performance differences among these instances.
 Launch all the instances in the **US East (N. Virginia)** region.
 Does the performance of EC2 instances increase commensurate with the increase of the number of vCPUs and memory resource?